Lemoncode/svelte-workshop/02-reactivity-order/README.md

 - Now we can start adding items and check

-If you run the app, you can see how we can update any item in the list (or add, remove) and automatically all the calcs are updated.
+If you run the app, you can see how we can update any item in the list (or add them, remove them..) and automatically all the calculation are updated.

-- Additional syntax sugar, we can remove the totals variables declarations:
+- Additional syntax sugar, we can get rid of the totals variables declarations:

 ```diff
 -  let subtotal = 0;